top of page

 Q: Do I need reservations?

-A: We do ask that you make your reservations in advance (once available) as we can not guarantee availability for walk-ins once the reservation system is in place.
+A: We do ask that you make your reservations in advance, as they will have priority over walk-ins.
+It also allows us to properly staff for the day.
 Remember to make your reservation time or the next person in line will get the next available spot on the shuttle.
 We can not hold a shuttle for your party if members of your party are running late and we have people waiting.
-Please also note that reservations guarantee your spot in line before any walk-ins that may arrive at or after your reserved time slot, but it's possible that we could get very busy and backed up before your time, so a wait is still possible.
-Reservations can be made online soon.
+Please also note that reservations guarantee your spot in line before any walk-ins that may arrive at or after your reserved time slot.
+It is possible that we could get very busy and backed up before your time, so a wait is still possible.
+Reservations can be made through the "Book Now" link on Facebook and the web site.

 Q: Is there a weight limit?

-A: We don't have a specific weight limit, just remember that this is a very shallow float, and tubes are more likely to drag in some areas with the lower the tubes sit in the water.
+A: We don't have a specific weight limit.
+However, this is a very shallow float; and tubes that sit lower in the water are more likely to drag in some areas.
+Our larger guests will likely do more walking than tubing.
+We aim to offer a pleasing experience, but understand that we do not control the water level or rate of flow.
 We do have larger tubes to help distribute the weight and help with this issue to some degree.

 Q: What can I bring on the float?